Another Fun Trip with GO London: Two Days of Hiking in Snowdonia

 “Man in the background?
 Yeah.
 Hahahaha…”

-A TRAINEE MOUNTAIN LEADER
+A GO LONDON TRAINEE MOUNTAIN LEADER

 On this trip, the guides were supported by a chirpy young lady called Anna (name changed by the author), who is planning to register for the mountain leader exam in the near future.
 It was interesting, learning from her what the exam involves and which parts of it were seen as the most tricky ones.
 To her, the significant physical demands were nothing compared with the other challenges.
 She explained how the trainee mountain leaders are given maps of different scales for each exercise.
 The small scale ones contain very few markers and can be a real challenge to use.